barumau/pandunia/engli/kanun.md

 ### 7.1.
 Observations

 Observations are the simplest sentence type.
-They may consist of only one word, which draws the listener's attention to it.
+They may consist of only one word, which draws the listener's attention.

+**maw!**
-**maw!** - A cat!
+– A cat!
+**barxa!**
-**barxa!** - (It) rains!
+– (It) rains!

 ### 7.2.
 Stative Sentences

 #### 7.2.1.
 With noun or pronoun subject

 Normally a sentence consists of a subject and a predicate.
 In the simplest sentences, the subject is a noun or a pronoun and the predicate is an adjective or a noun.

+**me bon.**
-**me bon.** - I am good.
+– I am good.
+**le nowi.**
-**le nowi.** - It is new.
+– It is new.
+**le sarah.**
-**le sarah.** - She is Sarah.
+– She is Sarah.
+**sarah bon.**
-**sarah bon.** - Sarah is good.
+– Sarah is good.
+**petre day.**
-**petre day.** - The stone is big.
+– The stone is big.
+**meze nowi.**
-**meze nowi.** - The table is new.
+– The table is new.

 The word **ni** is added to form the negative.

-**me ni bon.** - I'm not good.
+**me ni bon.**
+– I'm not good.
-**le ni nowi.** - It's not new.
+**le ni nowi.**
+– It's not new.
-**le ni sarah.** - She is not Sarah.
+**le ni sarah.**
+– She is not Sarah.

 It is possible to add the word **si** (yes) before the predicate in positive sentences, for style or for convenience.
 Then the structure is similar like in negative sentences.

-**sarah si bon.** - Sarah is good.
+**sarah si bon.**
+– Sarah is good.
-**petre si day.** - The stone is big.
+**petre si day.**
+– The stone is big.
-**meze si nowi.** - The table is new.
+**meze si nowi.**
+– The table is new.
-**meze ni law.** - The table is not old.
+**meze ni law.**
+– The table is not old.

 Also two personal pronouns can be combined with **si** and **ni**.

-**me si le.** - I am he/she.
+**me si le.**
+– I am he/she.
-**me ni te.** - I'm not you.
+**me ni te.**
+– I'm not you.

 #### 7.2.2.
 With adjective subject

 The same rule applies also for two adjectives.

-**jowan si sundar.** - Young is beautiful.
+**jowan si sundar.**
+– Young is beautiful.
+**nowi ni purani.**
-**nowi ni law.** - New is not old.
+– New is not old.

 #### 7.2.3.
 With verb subject

 A verb can't be subject as such.
 So the verb is first, use **ce** to start a comment about the verb.

-**canta, ce bon.** = Singing, that is good.
+**canta, ce bon.**
+– Singing, that is good.
 (Singing is good.)

 #### 7.2.4.
 To be

 Pandunia doesn't use a verb like "to be" in English.

 ### 7.3.
 Active Sentences

 In predicates of action, the main word in the predicate is a verb (i.e. an action-word).
 In Pandunia, verbs are easy to identify because all of them end in **-a** or **-u**.

-Active sentences that use a verb ending in **-a** have the agent–verb–object word order (AVO).
+In Pandunia, two word orders are commonly used in active sentences: subject-verb-object (SVO) and subject-object-verb (SOV).
+A subject can be the agent or the recipient of the action.

+The following sentences are in SVO order.

-**me niama aple.** - I eat apples.
+**me niama aple.**
+– I eat apples.
-**me auda musike.** - I hear music.
-**me wida te.** - I see you.
+**me wida te.**
+– I see you.

-Verbs ending in **-u** are used in the agent–object–verb word order (AOV).
+**me suku musike.**
+– I like music.

+The following sentences are in SOV order.
+They can't be translated word-by-word into English becaues English doesn't really support the SOV word order.

-**me aple niamu.** - _I apples eat._
+**me aple niamu.**
+– _I apples eat._
+**me te widu.**
+– _I at you look._

+Pandunia supports both SVO and SOV word orders.
-Agent–verb–object and agent–object–verb are basically the same as subject–verb–object (SVO) and subject–object–verb (SOV) word orders, which are the two most common word orders in the languages of the world.
-SOV is used in languages like Hindi-Urdu, Bengali, Tamil, Turkish, Japanese and Korean.
-SVO is used in English, Spanish, Mandarin Chinese, Indonesian and Modern Arabic among others.
+The are the most common word orders in the languages of the world.
+SOV is used in many languages, including Hindi, Urdu, Bengali, Tamil, Turkish, Japanese and Korean.
+SVO is used in English, French, Spanish, Mandarin Chinese, Indonesian and Modern Arabic among others.

 ### 7.4.
 Passive Sentences

-#### 7.4.1.
-OV order
+In the passive voice the focus of the sentence is on a subject that is a passive recipient that undergoes the action.
+So the recipient is the subject of the sentence.

-In the passive voice there is no agent in the sentence.
-There is only the object and the verb.
-Normally the passive is expressed with object–verb (OV) word order with the verb ending in **-u**.
+Often the agent is not mentioned at all.

+Normally the passive is expressed with the verb ending in **-u** and the recipient-verb word order.

+**te widu.**
-**te widu.** - You are seen.
+– You are seen.
+**musike audu.**
-**musike audu.** - Music is heard.
+– Music is heard.
+**pang beku.**
-**pang beku.** - Bread is baked.
+– Bread is baked.
+**kupe kaputu.**
-**kupe kaputu.** - Cup breaks.
+– Cup breaks.
 (Cup gets broken.)

-Here the focus is on the object, which is the first word in the sentence.
-The object is a passive actor that undergoes the action.

 The agent can be mentioned after the verb with or without the preposition **da**.

 **te widu me.** - You are seen by me.
 **te widu da me.** - You are seen by me.

-#### 7.4.2.
-VO order

-In verb–object (VO) order the focus is on the verb.

-**wida te.** - Seeing you.
-**auda musike.** - Listening music.
-**beka pang.** - Baking bread.

-### 7.5.
-All Possible Word Orders

-There are six possible word orders for transitive sentences.
-In practice, all of them are possible in Pandunia.
-They are made possible by the two verb endings, which decide the order of the agent and the object.

-Different orders put the focus on different constituents: the agent, the object or the verb.
-The focus or emphasis is on the first part of a sentence.

-    1. With the verb ending in -a
-        - object–agent–verb (OAV) : musike me auda.
-        - agent–verb–object (AVO) :        me auda musike.
-        - verb–object–agent (VOA) :           auda musike me.
-    2. With the verb ending in -u
-        - agent-object-verb (AOV) : me musike audu.
-        - object-verb-agent (OVA) :    musike audu me.
-        - verb-agent-object (VAO) :           audu me musike.

-The constituent, which is further away from the verb, can be left out.
-So for example **musike me auda** (OAV) can be truncated to **me auda** (SV).
-Likewise **me musike audu** (AOV) can be truncated to **musike audu** (OV).

-The typical word orders in everyday Pandunia are AVO, AOV and OAV.
-The other word orders can be heard in poetry and in other forms of literary language.

 ### 7.6.
 Pivot structure

 #### 7.6.1.
 Basic pivot structure (SVOVO)

-In the _pivot structure_ the word order is:  subject – verb 1 – object
+In the _pivot structure_ the word order is:
-1 – verb 2 – object 2.
+subject – verb 1 – object 1 – verb 2 – object 2.

 Object 1 functions has dual role.
 It is at the same time the object for verb 1 and the subject for verb 2.

-**me wanta te niama sabze.** - I want you eat vegetables.
+**me wanta te niama sabze.**
+– I want you eat vegetables.

 In the example above, **me wanta** has **te** as its object.
 At the same time, **te** functions as the subject of the following predicate, **niama sabze**.
 So **te** is the _pivot_ of the entire sentence.

 ### 7.7.
 Serial verbs

-All action-words (verbs) that come one after another are activated by the subject.
-There can be two, three or even more action-words in series.
+There can be two, three or even more verbs in a series, and all of them are about the same subject

-1. **me gowa dom.** - I go home.
+1. **me gowa dom.**
+   – I go home.
-2. **me abla gowa dom.** - I can go home.
+2. **me abla gowa dom.**
+   – I can go home.
-3. **me wanta abla gowa dom.** - I want to be able to go home.
-(Lit. _I want can go home_!)
+3. **me wanta abla gowa dom.**
+   – I want to be able to go home.
+   (Word for word: _I want can go home_!)

 ### 7.8.
 Pronoun dropping